 - Lack of proper documentation and active technical community support.

-- Due to lack of documentation, it isn't easy to integrate complex components such as PeoplePicker, details list, etc.
+- Due to a lack of documentation, it isn't easy to integrate complex components such as PeoplePicker, details list, etc.

-- Customizing some of the components' look and feel is difficult as documentation is of not much help.
+- Customizing some of the components' look and feel is difficult, as documentation is not of much help.

-It is hard to say that Fluent Design will become widespread soon with the current documentation and limitation in the consistency of components properties.
+It is hard to say that Fluent Design will become widespread soon with the current documentation and limitation in the consistency of components’ properties.

-However, since the principles of Fluent sound inspiring and promising, it may influence the modern UI design if Microsoft continues to develop it wisely.
+However, since the principles of Fluent sound inspiring and promising, it may influence modern UI design if Microsoft continues to develop it wisely.